 I’m an award-winning journalist and writer with a passion for reporting and a deep interest in how audiences consume news online.
 I most recently worked for nearly four years as a reporter at the Anchorage Daily News, Alaska’s largest news outlet.
 There, I covered business, the economy, and general assignments.
 Previously, I worked at the Orange County Register, the defunct Los Angeles Register, the Puget Sound Business Journal in Seattle, and elsewhere.
 I’m based in Chicago.

-My reporting has taken me inside a slaughterhouse in the Midwest, public housing projects in New York City, tent cities at Occupy Portland, onto the beaches of Southern California, and to doorsteps where I was not wanted, to name a few places.
+My reporting has taken me many places, including a slaughterhouse in Illinois, tent cities at Occupy Portland, the Arctic, Venice Beach, Kodiak Island, and doorsteps where I was not wanted.

-I’ve investigated international development contractors, environmental regulations for pharmaceutical plants, shady for-profit colleges, and segregation in a California school district.
-I was also a researcher for the award-winning, data-driven Maytag Project, which used a unique approach to community engagement journalism to answer the question of what happened to an Illinois town after its Maytag factory moved to Mexico.
+I’ve investigated loopholes for small government contractors with questionable track records, shady for-profit colleges, and segregation in a California school district.
+I was a researcher for the award-winning Maytag Project, which used a unique approach to community engagement and data journalism to take a look at what happened to workers in an Illinois town years after its Maytag factory closed.

 In Alaska, I wrote about marijuana, the state recession, shipping, retail, tourism, fishing, and more.
 I covered the 2018 governor’s race, the big Nov.
 30, 2018, earthquake, and my own newspaper’s journey into and out of bankruptcy.
 I once got to begin a story with the lede, “Consider the hagfish.”
 (Google “hagfish” if you are unfamiliar.)

 I have many obsessions, but a particular passion for stories about business, the economy, and labor, and any story with a strong sense of place.
 I also have a master’s degree from the Columbia Journalism School, where I was a fellow in the selective Toni Stabile Center for Investigative Journalism.